Streamline your school lunch packing with this simple system! Organize everything you need for the lunches together in your kitchen.

 This is in an upper kitchen cabinet.
 I chose a shallow bin because I want to be able to take things out easily.
 I found this one at Target this week.
 It came with two smaller containers- you’ll see them in the next section.

 - you might add Zip-lock bags too.

-I found these awesome inexpensive bento containers on amazon last year.
+I found these awesome inexpensive bento containers on amazon two years ago.
 I run them through the dishwasher (bottom rack!) and they have held up great!
 I ordered a second set so I would have enough for a whole week’s worth of lunches.
 The only one that didn’t survive was because the dog got into someone’s lunchbox… and the lunchbox didn’t make it either.